stineje/stineje.github.io/pages/resources.md

 description: Resources related to GitHub Pages websites
 ---

-This is a minimal tutorial to get you started.
+These are links of great resources and tools.
 There are lots of other resources.

 - [Skywater Technology](https://www.skywatertechnology.com)